 Moving any appliance, especially large ones like refrigerators or washers and dryers, comes with a degree of risk to both your person and property.
 Opting to work with professionals, such as LoadUp, is a savvy move.

-Appliances are not just heavy and awkward, but they can also be dangerous and involve the use of utilities like electricity, water and gas.
+Appliances are not just heavy and awkward, but they can also be dangerous and involve the use of utilities like electricity, water, and gas.
 In short, the disconnection of washers and dryers is something best left to the pros.
-LoadUp will uninstall your washer and dryer at no extra charge.